A Memorial Exhibit about the Humanitarian Crisis at the U.S. / Mexico Border

 Each tag writer can personalize the tag with messages.
 These personal messages work to connect the writer with migrant who has passed.

-The process of installing Hostile Terrain '94 involves pinning each tag on a large wall map.
-Each tag is placed approximately where that person's remains were found. ©Undocumented Migration Project
+The process of installing Hostile Terrain 94 involves pinning each tag on a large wall map.
+Each tag is placed approximately where that person's remains were found. ©Tera Martin

 A person pins tags onto the wall